grapeot/PaperNotesMarkdown/README.md

 # Yan's paper notes tool

-This is a small tool used to generate "pretty" paper notes from pure Markdown.
+This is a small tool to generate "pretty" paper notes from pure [Markdown](http://en.wikipedia.org/wiki/Markdown) documents.

 ## Usage